redox-os/book/src/porting-applications.md

 """
 ```

-Edit the script above to your needs.
+Modify the script above to your needs.

 #### Script-based programs

-Use the following scripts to package interpreted programs.
+Read the following scripts to package interpreted programs.

 ##### Adapted scripts

-This script is for scripts adapted to be packaged, they have shebangs and rename the file to remove the script extension.
+This script is for scripts adapted to be packaged, they contain shebangs and renamed the file to remove the script extension.

 (Some programs and libraries need more configuration to work)